Mini Cart

 • Cannot be polished to a high shine

-• Irreversible process - cannot return to original state
+• Irreversible — cannot return to original state

 • Slightly higher cost due to additional processing

 Non-chlorinated latex retains the natural properties of vulcanized rubber.
 It has a tacky surface when unpolished and requires dressing aids for comfortable wear.
-However, it can be polished to achieve the signature high-gloss finish that latex is famous for.
+Nevertheless, it delivers the signature mirror-like finish that latex fashion is famous for.
+Additionally, it tends to last longer than its chlorinated counterpart.

 • Can be polished to a mirror-like shine